 The ISTT has established the ISTT Prize that publicly recognizes an individual for his/her outstanding contributions to the field of Transgenic Technologies and is awarded at each Transgenic Technology (TT) Meeting.
 The ISTT Prize has been supported by genOway from its inception through TT2020.
-ISTT Prize winners receive an honorarium, an Honorary Membership in the ISTT and a sculpture of a mouse blastocyst created by the Hungarian artist Mr. Bela Rozsnyay.
+ISTT Prize winners receive an honorarium, an Honorary Membership in the ISTT and a sculpture of a mouse blastocyst created by the late Hungarian artist Mr. Bela Rozsnyay (1949-2019).

 13th ISTT Prize Awardee